uspgamedev/luasteam/docs/networkingSockets.rst

     :returns: (`userdata`) a socket object
     :SteamWorks: `CreateListenSocketP2P <https://partner.steamgames.com/doc/api/ISteamNetworkingSockets#CreateListenSocketP2P>`_

     Accept P2P connections through the Steam Network.
 If you want to change any networking settings, you need pass these options on creation.
-Implement the callback **TODO** to be notified about connection events.
+Implement the :func:`networkingSockets.onAuthenticationStatus` callback to be notified about connection events.

 **Example**::